tombye/trexit/_posts/2017-09-24-camino-stages-12-to-18.markdown

 ## Halfway

-A few days ago, we got to the town of Sahagun, which is the 'geographical halfway point' of the Camino.
+A few days ago, we got to the town of Sahagún, which is the 'geographical halfway point' of the Camino.
 We think that means halfway as the crow flies rather than kilometres walked.

 It's marked by a kind of arch, just outside town.